COVID-19 Updates: uc.edu/publichealth

 UC's Food Services has incorporated many sustainability initiatives into on-campus dining.

-- Trayless Dining: Beginning in Fall 2008, UC implemented trayless dining service to reduce wasted food.
+- Trayless Dining: UC practices trayless dining service to reduce wasted food and water use.
+This practice has been in place since 2008.

 - Sustainable Seafood: All seafood offered at UC is sourced sustainable in conjunction with the Monterey Bay Aquarium Seafood Watch Program.

-- On-campus Ingredients: Mick & Mack's Contemporary Cafe has a small herb garden located on the TUC patio.
-The restaurant encorporates these tems into their menu and food preparation as much as possible.
+- On-campus Ingredients: Mick & Mack's Contemporary Café has a small herb garden located on the TUC patio.
+The restaurant incorporates these items into their menu and food preparation as much as possible.

 - Cooking Oil: A cooking oil filtration system is used and all spent oil is recycled via RTI.

-- Composting: In August 2013, a pilot project began to collect food waste from MarketPointe@Siddal for composting by a third party commercial composting facility.
-Waste coffee grounds from all on campus Starbucks locations and several other cafes and markets are also collected for composting.
+- Coffee Ground Composting: Spent coffee grounds from all on-campus Starbucks locations and several other cafes and markets are also collected for composting.

-- Reusable To-Go Containers: Also new for the 2013 fall semester, the to-go food service at Stadium View Cafe transitioned to a reusable container program.
-This program eliminates approximately 12,500 Styrofoam containers each year.
+- Compostable To-Go Containers: Available for the to-go food option at Stadium View Café, all containers are made from compostable materials.
+This program eliminates the use of approximately 12,500 Styrofoam containers each year.